 Here at La Cocina de Leslie we will also be celebrating!
 What better way to kick off this month long celebration than with a delicious recipe for saucy pork tacos...Dallas Gas Station Style, which turned out to be very similar to Tacos de Adobada or Tacos al Pastor.

 Now, about the recipe.
 I'm usually pretty good about following recipe to a "T", but this wasn't one of those times.
 The recipe calls for the meat to be marinated for at least 8 hours before cooking, but I was worried that the meat wouldn't be tender enough.
 So, I treated this recipe as if it were a Chilito de Carne de Puerco and cooked the meat before adding the marinade/adobo sauce.
 I also added some of the spices to the cooking water to enhance the flavor of the meat.

-As for the adobo sauce, it was pretty easy to put together.
+The adobo sauce was easy to put together.
 Instead of using pasilla chilies, I used dried ancho chilies (my favorite).
 And because I misplaced my bottle of white vinegar somewhere in the process, I substituted it with a little vinagre from my canned jalapeños.